ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

 TestExternalFiles

 Utility application for use with RootsMagic databases

 RootsMagic (RM) software uses a SQLite relational database as its data storage file.
 Having access to that file via third part tools is a major advantage to using RM.

+Purpose
 The database includes links to external files which RM calls "media files".
 These files appear under the RM version 9 Media tab.